xarvey/sparrow/sparrow-docs/Sprint 1 Defect Log.md

 | 3        | Change design to avoid lend and borrow queries to avoid code duplication | 1        | Combined the methods and modified design doc                                         |
 | 4        | Create Datastore interface with mock to improve testability              | 1        | Created Datastore interface and made the temporary datastore implement the interface |
 | 5        | Max int value is a valid id, should allow it                             | 2        | Don't throw exception when seeing the max int value as ID                            |

+### Unit Testing Log

+- Product: Sparrow Unit Tests
+- Date: 21 September 2015
+- Author: Sparrow Team

+No defects were found by the unit tests.